 The RealReal Announces Vision 2025 Financial Targets at Investor Day 2022

 “We are pleased to host our Investor Day at our Phoenix Authentication Center and showcase many of our technology innovations across our operations, including authentication and dynamic pricing.
-We look forward to discussing in-depth our long-range financial targets, which we are referring to as Vision 2025,” said
+We look forward to discussing in-depth our long-range financial targets, which we are referring to as Vision 2025,” said Julie Wainwright, founder and CEO of The RealReal.

-The virtual portion of the Investor Day event will feature presentations from The
+The virtual portion of the Investor Day event will feature presentations from The RealReal executive team and a question-and-answer session.

 Vision 2025 Long-Range Financial Targets for Full Year 2025

-- GMV of
+• GMV of $5.0+ billion

-$1 .5+ billion - Adjusted EBITDA of $100+ million
+• Adjusted EBITDA of $100+ million

 We have not reconciled forward-looking Adjusted EBITDA to net income (loss), the most directly comparable GAAP measure, because we cannot predict with reasonable certainty the ultimate outcome of certain components of such reconciliations, including payroll tax expense on employee stock transactions, that are not within our control, or other components that may arise, without unreasonable effort.
 For these reasons, we are unable to assess the probable significance of the unavailable information, which could materially impact the amount of future net income (loss).